vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-replication/Connect-DRSolutionTovCenter.md

 ### -siteName

-The name of the Site.
+The name of the site.

 ```yaml
 Type: String